 Similarities Between Unity and Unreal

-- They both provide an extensive toolbox including terrain editor, animation, physics simulation, VR Support & etc.
+- An extensive toolbox including terrain and material editors, animation, physics simulation, and VR Support, among others

 Differences Between Unity and Unreal